Santiago de Wit Guzmán: Diplomatic career

 He entered the diplomatic service of the Holy See on 13 June 1998.
 He worked in the Central African Republic and Chad until 2001, then in the Netherlands until 2004, and then in Paraguay until 2007.
 From 2007 to 2010 he was a counselor in the Apostolic Nunciature in Egypt, then in the Democratic Republic of the Congo until 2012, and then in his native Spain.

 In 21 March 2017, Pope Francis appointed him titular archbishop of Gabala and apostolic nuncio to the Central African Republic.
 On 25 March he was named nuncio to Chad as well.
 He received his episcopal consecration on 10 June from Archbishop Paul Richard Gallagher.

 On 30 July 2022, Pope Francis appointed him as apostolic nuncio to Trinidad and Tobago, Antigua and Barbuda, Belize, Grenada, Guyana, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Suriname and apostolic delegate in the Antilles.
 On 12 November 2022, he was appointed nuncio to Bahamas, Barbados, Dominica, Jamaica and Saint Lucia as well.

+On 25 May 2026, Pope Leo XIV appointed him as apostolic nuncio to the Netherlands.